chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

 The previous Modules have introduced you to the world of open source and different ways to participate in OSS.
 In particular, [Module 02](../02-participating-in-oss/README.md) highlighted some motivations individuals and organizations have to participate in open source communities and some practical recommendations on how to get started and align with the community along the way.

 As you have gathered from the previous modules, building good, long-lasting relationships with the ecosystem can be extremely valuable for your organization and employees.
-This chapter will introduce several guidelines for overcoming challenges when participating in open source communities and setting and organizational open source strategy.
+This chapter will introduce several guidelines for overcoming challenges when participating in open source communities and setting-up an organizational open source strategy.

 ### 🙋🏽‍♀️ Learner checkpoint